Nico Hoerner Player Props: Cubs vs. Angels

-After going 2-for-5 in his most recent game, Nico Hoerner and the Chicago Cubs face the Los Angeles Angels (who will hand the ball to Jaime Barria) at 9:38 PM ET on Wednesday.
+Nico Hoerner -- .231 average over his past 10 games -- will be in action for the Chicago Cubs versus the Los Angeles Angels, with Reid Detmers on the hill, on June 8 at 9:38 PM ET.

-He racked up two hits (going 2-for-5) in his most recent appearance against the Angels.
+In his most recent game he had a hitless showing (0-for-4) against the Angels.

 Nico Hoerner Game Info & Props vs. the Angels